 - 1. What is the hardest work you have ever done? - 2.
 When have you suffered on the job? - 3.
-Can you describe a time when you believe that God intentionally placed you in a difficult situation and expected you to make a difference? - 4.
+Can you describe a time when you believe you needed to stay in a difficult situation and make a difference? - 4.
 American Christianity seldom talks about suffering as the way of God in the world.
 Everyone wants blessing.
-How can the church recapture the part of our story that participates in the suffering of Jesus for the sake of redeeming the world? - 5.
-Who in your church needs the support of fellow believers to stay in the difficult work situations they are in?
+How can we recapture the suffering Jesus for the sake of redeeming the world? - 5.
+Do you have a friend who needs your support to stay in a difficult work situation?
 What might this support look like? - 6.
 Name some people who do hard work for no money or recognition.
 What if they walked away from their work? - 7.
 What sins are Christians most guilty of in the workplace? - 8.
 At what point should a person confront injustice at the risk of losing his or her job?
 Have you ever been there?